-OnBoard has been architected to follow well-established best practices and operates primarily on established ports common to all web traffic: ports 80 and 443.
-These ports are well known to network administrators as the ports for clear text (unencrypted) web traffic (port 80) and for secure traffic (port 443).
-This clear text/encrypted separation is in use by the vast majority of sites on the web, and should be no surprise to any system or network administrator.
+OnBoard follows well-established best practices and operates primarily on established ports common to all web traffic: ports 80 and 443.
+These ports are known to network administrators as the ports for clear text (unencrypted) web traffic (port 80) and for secure traffic (port 443).
+This clear text/encrypted separation is in use by the vast majority of sites on the web and should be no surprise to any system or network administrator.

 These sites are: